levenlabs/otter/README.md

 error, and any extra fields which were sent with it.

 The commands available over the websocket interface are not likely to generate errors.
-Subscribe and publish should never fail, and auth will only fail if the generated token is incorrect.
+Auth will only fail if the generated signature is incorrect.
 If there was a database error then the command can simply be retried with the given information.

 #### auth

-TODO describe new signatures, don't ever use the word "token"

-When a client connects it may authenticate using an authentication token which signs a presence string.
-The authentication token is a SHA256-HMAC of the precense string and a secret key which the backend app and otter share.
+When a client connects it may authenticate using an authentication signature which signs a presence string.
+The authentication signature is a SHA256-HMAC of the presence string and a secret key which the backend app and otter share.
 The presence string is completely arbitrary, and may contain any information you wish to use to identify a client.